kneelinghorse/cmos/docs/sqlite-prompt-execution-guide.md

       --need "Approve revised schema" \
       --next-hint "Ping architecture team for review"
     ```
      - Provide one or more `--need` flags to capture unblock requirements.
-The helper sets `missions.status = 'Blocked'`, records the reason/needs in metadata, and appends a blocked session event without promoting another mission.
+The helper sets `missions.status = 'Blocked'`, records the reason/needs in metadata, pushes a structured blocker entry into `master_context.next_session_context`, and appends a blocked session event without promoting another mission.

 5. **Telemetry & health**
    - Mission runtime emits a health event into `telemetry/events/database-health.jsonl` each time it touches the database.
 Review the log if parity or schema issues appear.